int

 • and poque in France.

-They all were games for money, and the player with the highest combination won.
+They were all money games, and the player with the highest combination won.

 The next stage was American poker.
-French took the game back when America was colonized.
+The French took the game back when America was colonized.

 In the 20th century, poker became a national game in America.
-Also, in the early 20th century, the most common poker, Texas Hold'em, appears.
+Additionally, in the early 20th century, the most popular poker variant, Texas Hold'em, emerged.

 European poker